 People will believe what they want — that terrorist groups like al-Qaeda are merely an example of what ‘true Islam’ looks like when fully embraced, that the West is oppressed merely for ‘being different’, that the events of September 11 were primarily a demonstration of a religion and not a political ideology.
 I cannot buy into these things.

 God and the Christian religion are not so small and weak that we need to demonise every other belief system in order to justify our faith.
 I know why I am not a Muslim.
 It’s not because Islam is violent or necessarily archaic (and this is in no way a support of so-called ‘fundamentalist’ Islamic nations).
-I am not a Muslim because in many ways, the god is Islam is not the God of Christianity.
-The God of Christianity is not merely a god who—even if rightly—demands submission from followers.
-It is the acts of the God of Christianity that call for any sort of adherence.
-The God is Christianity has invested in the creation to the utmost degree through the Incarnation and the life, death and resurrection of Jesus Christ.
-Jesus is an expression of God’s love for and solidarity with the world, not merely a honourable prophet, as Islam holds.
-The God of Christianity affirms all people in this solidarity and extends an invitation into the Kingdom and an intimate friendship through his Holy Spirit.
+I am not a Muslim because in many ways, the the teaching of the Islamic faith about God is different from the teaching of the Christian faith about God.
+It is the acts of the teaching of the Christian faith about God that call for any sort of adherence.
+This teaching espouses that God has invested in the creation to the utmost degree through the Incarnation and the life, death and resurrection of Jesus Christ.
+Jesus is an expression of God’s love for and solidarity with the world, not merely a honourable prophet, as is held by the teaching of Islam.
+This teaching affirms all people in this solidarity and extends an invitation into the Kingdom and an intimate friendship through the Holy Spirit.
 The only proper response to such love and grace is a life of love, grace and service.

 But the September 11 attacks were not simply attacks on one religion from another religion.
 America is not a Christian nation and—if you talk to the vast majority of Muslims around the world—al-Qaeda and any who would terrorise others in the name of Allah are not true Muslims.
 I don’t have a solution for the problems that have been introduced as a result of the tragedy that transpired nine years ago today, but as a Christian I do know that my responsibility is to love, to be just and to seek peace.